narhim/nn_project/README.md

 This is the Final Project for the WS2020/2021 Neural Networks Implementation and Application course at the University of Saarland.

-This project is in progress and will be updated periodically.
-The information in this repository reflects works done in Part 1 of the projects as outlined in the [Table of Contents](#table-of-contents).
+The information in this repository reflects works done in Part 1 and Part 2 of the project as outlined in the [Table of Contents](#table-of-contents).

 ## Group Members